Berserk (2016 TV series)

-Berserk (ベルセルク, Beruseruku) is a 2016 Japanese anime television series based on Kentaro Miura's manga series of the same name and an acting sequel to the Golden Age Arc film trilogy.
-This is the second television series adaptation of the manga after the 1997 anime of the same name, covering the Conviction arc from the manga.
-A second season, covering the first half of the Hawk of the Millennium Empire arc, aired in 2017.
+Berserk (ベルセルク, Beruseruku) is a Japanese anime television series based on Kentaro Miura's manga series Berserk.
+It continues on from the Golden Age Arc animated film trilogy.
+It aired from July to September 2016.
+The anime is the second television series adaptation of the manga after the 1997 anime, covering the Conviction story arc from the manga.
+A second season covering the first half of the Hawk of the Millennium Empire story arc aired from April to June 2017.

 Plot

-The story follows Guts as the "Black Swordsman", an appearance which was briefly seen in the first episode of the 1997 television series as well as in the final scene of the Golden Age Arc films.

-Guts was once a wandering mercenary taken in by the mercenary group known as the Band of the Hawk (鷹の団, Taka no Dan) and he fought alongside them before their mutilated leader, Griffith, sacrificed his followers to become one of the God Hand and continue his dream of ruling a kingdom of his own.
+The story follows Guts, also known as the "Black Swordsman", who was once a wandering mercenary taken in by the mercenary group known as the Band of the Hawk (鷹の団, Taka no Dan) and he fought alongside them before their mutilated leader, Griffith, sacrificed his followers to become one of the God Hand and continue his dream of ruling a kingdom of his own.
 Only Guts and his lover Casca, who lost her sanity and memory from the horrors she saw and endured, escaped the "Eclipse" ritual.
 However, they were branded with marks that attract evil, restless spirits and other similar entities.
 With Casca in the care of blacksmith Godo and his adopted daughter Erica as well as Rickert, the only member of the Hawks absent during the Eclipse, Guts set off to hunt down the God Hand's Apostles to find and kill Griffith in a quest for vengeance.
 Years have passed, and Guts is joined in his hunt by an elf named Puck as events the God Hand has long waited for are beginning to unfold.